AI Video Extend Loses Style, Color, or Character

 Ordered by hit rate.

-1. Extension conditions only on the last frame
+1. Extend conditions only on the last frame

-How to spot it: Pause the original clip at the final frame.
-If it looks like a “transition” frame rather than a clean keyframe, the extension is starting from a bad anchor.
+How to spot it: Pause the original clip on its final frame.
+If it looks like a “transition” frame rather than a clean keyframe, Extend is starting from a bad anchor.

-2. Prompt was not reapplied to the extension call
+2. Prompt was not reapplied to the Extend call

 You generated the first clip with a strong style prompt, then hit Extend with the prompt field empty or shortened.
 The model loses guidance and drifts toward its default aesthetic.